Content

 Void HTML4 elements: <AREA>, <BASE>, <BASEFONT>, <BR>, <COL>, <FRAME>, <HR>, <IMG>, <INPUT>, <ISINDEX>, <LINK>, <META>, <PARAM>.

-If Checkstyle meets unknown tag (for example HTML5 tag) it doesn't fail and parses this tag as HTML_TAG Javadoc token type.
-Just follow Tight-HTML rules to make Checkstyle javadoc parser make nested AST, even though tags are unknown.
+If the parser consumes an unknown tag (for example HTML5 tag) it doesn't fail, but parses this tag as a HTML_TAG Javadoc token type.
+Always follow Tight-HTML rules to make the Checkstyle javadoc parser create nested ASTs, even though tags are unknown.

 <audio><source src="horse.ogg" type="audio/ogg"/></audio>